renanqts/pinger/README.md

 ### How it works:

-The Pinger runs in two modules.
+Pinger runs in two modules.

 - Listener Telegram Bot: